nightswimmer/Webbyduino/README.md

     webserver.setCommandDefault(&myHomepage);

 myHomepage if a callback for whatever we want to do when someone accesses the root of the site.
+We can reply with a webpage or file, run some code or the arduino, or combine all these options.
 In this callback function we can access received POST, GET and Cookie data from the request, and decide how to reply.

 If we want to add more commands, just use the method below and add more callback functions.

-We can also set a default callback for when all other fail.
+We can also set a default callback for when all others fail.
 This is useful specially to serve files from a SD card.
 We can have the commands we want using the callbacks above, and when the requests don«t match any of the known commands the default callback checks if it matches something on the SD card.

     webserver.setCommandDefault(&fileServerPage);